All Products

 1. Log on to the Secure Access Service Edge console.

-2. In the navigation pane on the left, choose Dynamic Decision-making > Dynamic Policy.
+2. In the left-side navigation pane, choose Dynamic Decision-making > Dynamic Policy.
 On the Dynamic Policy page, click Create Policy.

-3. In the Create Policy panel, configure the policy parameters.
+3. In the Create Policy panel, configure the following parameters.

 Description